 Ten years later when I dove back into the study of theory to pass my licensing requirements, I recall arguing to one of the few licensing teachers I trusted that I felt it was good that therapy theory was moving in the direction of what I called problem-focused treatments.

-By then, I stopped treating counseling theory as a proven fact.
-I considered: firstly, who the theorist was culturally, and who their subjects were; and secondly, who I was, and who my client was culturally.
-Before I applied techniques, I was thoughtful about how to transmit them.
+By then, I stopped treating counselling theory as a proven fact.
+I considered: firstly, who the theorist was culturally, and who their subjects were; and secondly, who I was, and who my client was cultural.
+Before I applied the techniques, I was thinking about how to transmit them.
 I figured some would fit in some contexts, but not in others.
 I put people first.
 I had learned that working eclectically with theories that matched the situation led to more success.

 By then, I started to see many DSM diagnoses more as oppressed cultures that required specialized theoretical focus.
 I felt that different problems could be deconstructed and redefined in solvable components.
 This would help therapists and clients alike work together to better understand what was going on.

 So, in my mind, problem-focused therapy is the new direction in which psychotherapy needs to head.
 The trick is to turn problems (or social phenomenon’s) into cultures, reconstruct those cultures into solvable definitions and bring people together across DSM cultural divides to work on them.
 Ten years ago, I could see this was being done for many problems already, just not for psychosis.

 Respecting Lived Experience and Culture: